Emigdio Vasquez

 Emigdio Vasquez (1939–2014) was a Chicano-American artist, social realist muralist and educator, known as the "Godfather of Hispanic artists".
 Most of his murals depict Chicano and Latin American history and feature a photorealistic style.

 Early life and education

 Emigdio Vasquez was born on May 25, 1939, in Jerome, Arizona.
 His father worked for Phelps-Dodge Copper mines; and in the early 1940s his family moved to Orange, California.
 His interest in art was evident as early as grade school where he would replicate comic book styles to create his own comics based on stories his father told about the Mexican Revolution.

 Emigdio earned an Associate of Arts degree from Santa Ana College; and he transferred to California State University, Fullerton, where he received his Bachelor of Arts and a Master's Degree in Fine Arts.
-In 1979, for his Master's Degree thesis project, Emigdio painted an 85-foot long mural as a tribute to the Chicano working class - complete with figures modeled after his father as a miner and other relatives and friends as field workers and laborers.
+In 1979, for his Master's Degree thesis project, Emigdio painted an 85 ft mural as a tribute to the Chicano working class – complete with figures modeled after his father as a miner and other relatives and friends as field workers and laborers.